l-koehler/bridgetest/README.md

   If you find a windows bug, feel free to open a issue, but I will only work
   on that if it won't take too long.
 PRs fixing windows will be accepted.
   for now, i'd prefer getting this mess to work at all :3

-* The upstream library for the minecraft protocol
-  needs to be the bleeding-edge git version, but you can simply ignore
-  this warning here if you only want to *use* this program.

 * The proxy can only handle one client at a time, but could probably be
   rewritten to handle more clients without changing that much.